Mental Health Conference

 Social Work Continuing Education Credit

 CEU's for NYS Licensed Social Workers: This program is co-sponsored by the NASW-NYS Nassau Division, NASW-NYS is an approved provider of CE for NYS Licensed Social Workers: Provider ID#0014.
-CE Approval Status: Pending NYSED CE Approval (NASW-NYS has submitted this program to NYSED for CE Approval.)
+This program has been approved for a total of four (4) CE contact hours for NYS Licensed Social Workers.
+Please note: the number of CEU Contact Hours for this program had previously been incorrectly listed as 5 CE Contact Hours.
+We apologize for the error.

 Nursing Continuing Education Credit